 University Teacher in Journalism

-We are seeking to recruit a specialist in magazine and digital news journalism to the role of University Teacher.
-This role will contribute across our professional practice programmes, especially MA Magazine Journalism and BA Journalism Studies.
+The department is seeking to recruit a specialist in media law and digital journalism to the role of University Teacher.
+This role will contribute across our professional practice programmes across undergraduate and taught postgraduate levels.

-The successful applicant will have an undergraduate degree or equivalent levels of experience and substantial recent or current experience in journalism at a senior level, ideally spread over magazines, online, and digital journalism.
-They will have played a key strategic role in the industry's transition to digital methods of newsgathering and publication and will be expected to keep in touch with developments in journalism practice and feed them directly into their teaching.
-They will ideally have experience of teaching in higher education and may have, or be working towards, a postgraduate qualification in teaching.
+You will have an undergraduate degree or equivalent levels of experience and substantial current knowledge of media law, ideally across more than one platform, including digital journalism.
+You should also have extensive newsroom and journalistic experience as well as in-depth knowledge of court reporting.
+You will be expected to keep in touch with developments in journalism practice and feed them directly into your teaching.
+You will ideally have experience of teaching in higher education and may have, or be working towards, a postgraduate qualification in teaching.

 You will have the ability to make a substantial contribution to curriculum development and be able to translate your experience into effective and innovative teaching.